Bo: The First Passover

 Preparing for the Plague of the Firstborn, History Bible, Paris, c.
 1390

 “Then you shall take a bundle of eizov and you shall dip it into the blood that is in the basin, and touch some of the blood that is in the basin to the lintel and to the two doorposts.
 And you must not let anyone go out from the door of his house until morning.
-Upasach, God, to strike dead the Egyptians, and [God] will see the blood on the lintel and on the two doorposts, upasach, God, the door and not let the destruction enter your houses to strike dead [your firstborn].
+Ufasach, God, to strike dead the Egyptians, and [God] will see the blood on the lintel and on the two doorposts, ufasach, God, the door and not let the destruction enter your houses to strike dead [your firstborn].
 (Exodus 12:21-23)

 eizov (אֵזֺב) = Syrian oregano, an aromatic perennial herb.
 (Traditionally translated as “hyssop”, although true hyssop does not grow in the Middle East.)
 Eizov grows in stony ground to a height of 3-4 feet; its stems are the longest in the oregano branch of the mint family.

-upasach (וּפָסַח) = and he will pass over, skip over.
+ufasach(וּפָסַח) = and he will skip over, and he will hop over.
 (Another form of the verb pasach.)

 Up to this point in the book of Exodus, the Israelite slaves find it hard to believe that God is on their side.
 But when they discover that God has killed every firstborn in every house except theirs, they are (temporarily) reassured that God is indeed rescuing them, and they march out of Egypt into freedom “with a high hand”.2